-Acts of Reparation — Coming Soon!
+Acts of Reparation

-In Acts of Reparation, two friends – one Black, one white – travel South to their ancestral lands to explore what reparations means to them.
+In Acts of Reparation, two friends — one Black, one white — travel south to their ancestral lands to explore what reparations means to them.
 From kitchen tables to porches, lost cemeteries to discovered diaries, their journeys lead to unexpected opportunities that transform their friendship, families and communities.
 Together they reclaim and reckon with their roots and find that small acts can lead to big change.

 Overview

-Acts of Reparation follows two friends as they explore what reparations means to them.
+In Acts of Reparation, we see every day Americans become the change they want to see in the world, as two friends explore what reparations means to them.
 Selina, who is Black, and Macky, who is white, have been friends and filmmaking partners for 25 years.
-Genealogy nerds, they travel south to reclaim and reckon with their roots.
+The two genealogy nerds travel south to reclaim and reckon with their roots.

+In Monroe, Louisiana, Selina gathers stories from a sisterhood of her great aunties who together to sleuth out the buried tales of their ancestors.
+In Penfield, Georgia, Macky challenges generations of his kin to dismantle privilege they inherited from enslavers and support nearby Black leaders.
 In the process they move from awkward outsiders toward belonging to broad kin networks who come along for the ride.

-From kitchen tables to porches, lost cemeteries to discovered diaries, their journeys lead to unexpected opportunities that transform their friendship, families and communities.
-In Monroe, Louisiana, Selina gathers stories from a sisterhood of her great aunties who together sleuth to uncover the buried tales of their ancestors.
-In Penfield, Georgia, Macky challenges generations of his kin to dismantle privilege they inherited from enslavers and support Black leaders nearby.
-In Acts of Reparation, we see every day Americans become the change they want to see in the world.

 Spread the love